The Stihl MS880 is a beast of a chainsaw!

 It can take some of the longest bars out there, with Stihl recommending it for use with 21, 25, 30, 36, and 41″ Stihl guide bars.
 This makes it ideal for demanding forestry work, milling, and other tree care applications.
 People often run them with 59″ bars when needed as well.

-The MS880 entered production in 2004 at the end of the 088’s run and is still available new in some parts of the world.
+The MS880 entered production in 2004, following on from the STIHL 088, and is still available new in some parts of the world.
+However, production in Europe ceased in 2019.
 The MS881 is a newer version of the saw.

-Here’s what you need to know about the 880.
+Here’s what you need to know about the MS 880.

 Stihl MS 880 Chainsaw